workfloworchestrator/orchestrator-core/docs/workshops/beginner/database-migration.md

 ## Exercise 3: perform database migration

-The only thing to be done at this stage is applying the database migration created above.
+To create a representation of the products in the database that matches the domain models, the database migration created above is executed.
 One way to do this is to explicitly upgrade the database with `db upgrade <revision>` to the revision that was just created.
-Another way is to just upgrade to the latest heads again, as was done during the initialisation of the database.
+Another way is to upgrade to the latest heads again, as was done during the initialisation of the database.

 ```shell
 PYTHONPATH=. python main.py db upgrade heads